Dehydrated Ground Beef and Cabbage – Making Dehydrated Meals for Camping

 Next, on your cooking stove and over medium flame, bring the hydrating mix to a boil, frequently stirring frequently to mix.
 After coming to a boil, if your stove is capable of a low-heat simmer, turn the flame down to reduce the chance of burning.

-After 1 to 2 minutes or more of simmering, stirring, and mixing the ingredients, turn off the stove and move the pot into an insulated wrap or cozy to rest and hydrate for at least 15 to 20 minutes more for the flavors to blend and the ingredients to fully reconstitute.
+After simmering for at least two minutes while stirring and mixing the ingredients, turn off the stove.
+Then, transfer the pot into an insulated wrap or cozy.
+Let it rest, hydrate, and steam for an additional 15 to 20 minutes.
+This will allow the flavors to blend and the ingredients to fully reconstitute.

 Practice these Dehydrator Chef homemade dehydrated camping meal recipes at home several times with the very same outdoor kitchen gear used in the field or at the campsite.
 This approach lets you practice your skills to know what to expect and where to adapt.